 Interest rates are sensitive to many factors that are beyond our control, including the monetary policies of the RBI, deregulation of the financial sector in India, domestic and international economic and political conditions, inflation and other factors.
 Upward revisions in interest rates of our floating interest rate facilities could increase our cost of servicing debts, which could adversely affect our results of operations.
-Further, upward revisions in interest rate of interest rate facilities that we may avail going forward, which could also increase our financing costs.
+Further, upward revisions in interest rates would require us to pay a higher rate of interest on fixed interest rate facilities that we may avail going forward, which could also increase our financing costs.
 We currently use hedging instruments, including derivatives, to mitigate such interest rate risks.